ToussaintG1/README-generator/ProjectREADME.md

 # README Generator
   ![License: NONE](https://img.shields.io/badge/License-NONE-yellow.svg)
   ## Description
-  This application will generate you a README file based on the input given after a series of questions
+  This is an application that generates a README.md file for your application.
+It is customely made for your project after just answering a few questions
   ## Table of Contents
   - [Installation](#installation)
   - [Usage](#usage)